microsoft/malmo/doc/build_linux.md

        `cmake -DCMAKE_BUILD_TYPE=Release ..`
        On Debian 7 only:
        `cmake -DBoost_INCLUDE_DIR=/home/$USER/boost/boost_1_60_0/include -DCMAKE_BUILD_TYPE=Release ..`
-    9. `make`
+    9. `make install`
+    10. You can then run the samples from e.g. `install/Python_Examples`

 10. Test Malmo:
     1. `ctest`
     2. `ctest -E Integration` to exclude the integration tests.
     3. `ctest -VV` to get verbose output.
-    4. For testing the scripts and samples mnaually, use `make install` This installs the executables in an 'install' folder from where you can run them.

 11. Make a distributable:
     1. Run all the tests.